Skip to main content

 Syntax

-CREATE [EXTERNAL] [TEMPORARY] TABLE [IF NOT EXISTS] [database.]table_name
+CREATE [EXTERNAL] TABLE [IF NOT EXISTS] [database.]table_name

 (column_definition1[, column_definition2, ...]